 Picture above: Herzsprung shield from Fröslunda, analysed within this project.

 A classic issue has been whether copper was imported to Scandinavia or mined locally during the Bronze Age.
-Thus, some scholars have favored the import theory, other local extraction.
+Some scholars favour the import theory while others prefer the idea of local extraction.

 The aim of this study is to further this discussion.
-For this purpose, we have carried out lead isotope and chemical analyses of, so far, 33 bronze items, dated between 1600BC and 700BC.
-Among these are the famous Fröslunda shields and the large scrap hoard from Bräckan and other items from three regions in southern Sweden which are also renowned for their richness in copper ores.
+For this purpose, we have carried out lead isotope and chemical analyses of, to date, 33 bronze items dated between 1600BC and 700BC.
+Among these are the famous Fröslunda shields, the large scrap hoard from Bräckan and other items from three regions in southern Sweden which are also renowned for their richness in copper ores.

 The analytical results show that it is obvious from a comparison that the element and lead isotope compositions of the studied bronze items diverge greatly from those of spatially associated copper ores.
-Nor is there any good resemblance with other ores from Scandinavia, and it is concluded that the copper used for the bronze items must have been imported from elsewhere.
+Nor is there any good resemblance with other ores from Scandinavia, it is therefore concluded that the copper used for the bronze items must have been imported from elsewhere.
 The results furthermore indicate that there are variations in metal supply that are related to chronology, in agreement with other artefacts from Scandinavia as well as from other parts of Europe.
-This circumstance opens up for a discussion regarding Scandinavia’s role in the maritime exchange systems during the Bronze Age.
+These circumstances opens up a discussion regarding Scandinavia's role in maritime exchange systems during the Bronze Age.

 Johan Linga, Eva Hjärthner-Holdarb, Lena Grandinb*, Kjell Billströmc and Per-Olof Perssonc

 aDepartment of Historical Studies:Archaeology, University of Gothenburg, Box 200, SE-405 30 Göteborg, Sweden, email@example.com

 Preliminary results from the project have frequently been presented at seminars and conferences.
 These include specialized international archaeometallurgic conferences as well as seminars for archaeology researchers at universities.